Olivia Pratt-Korbel's killer must own up, says mum

 A 34-year-old man has been arrested on suspicion of her murder.

+Olivia was shot in the chest when the gunman fired.
+Neither of the men who entered the home had any links to her family.

+Ms Korbel was shot in the wrist as she tried to shut the door on the attacker, but he fired two more shots at the man he had pursued, police said.

-Speaking in a video appeal released by Merseyside Police, Ms Korbel continued: "Like I taught my kids, you do something wrong, you own up to it.
+Speaking in a video appeal released by Merseyside Police, Ms Korbel said: "Like I taught my kids, you do something wrong, you own up to it.

 "If anyone is hiding these guns they need to speak up because they need to be off the streets.